DEV-learn-co-students/careers-job-search-mindset-flatiron-labs/README.md

 * Exercise regularly
 * Manage your time
 * Practice relaxation; deep breathing, meditation, and progressive muscle relaxation are good ways to calm yourself
-* Take breaks in between hours of coding, blogging, or job search activity
+* Take breaks in between hours of skills practice, blogging or job search activity
 * Be confident in your abilities and know you will improve even more over time
 * Stay connected with people who can provide emotional and other types of support.
 It’s important to have a network of people to support you.